-Non-GMO soy delivers complete plant protein, supports heart health, and fits clean-label diets built on traditional farming without genetic modification.
+Non-GMO soy delivers complete plant protein, supports heart health, and fits clean-label diets built around traditional farming methods without genetic engineering.
 It contains all essential amino acids, making it a reliable protein source for plant-based eating.

 Research cited by Medical News Today links regular soy intake to improved cholesterol levels and better cardiovascular markers.

-Years of working with non-GMO soy at SoyaMaya show clear differences in taste, texture, and consistency across foods like tofu and tempeh.
+Years of working with carefully sourced non-GMO soybeans at SoyaMaya have shown clear differences in taste, texture, and consistency across foods like tofu and tempeh.
 Those differences carry through to daily meals and how people feel after eating.
 Keep reading to see how it fits into a healthier, more sustainable lifestyle.

 Order Fresh Tempeh →Quick Reads: Non-GMO Soy Benefits at a Glance